victoriacheng15/victoriacheng15.vercel.app/src/content/post/regular-expression-letter-edition.md

 ### Second problem

 Return the number (count) of vowels in the given string.
 We will consider a, e, i, o, u as vowels for this Kata (but not y).
-The input string will only consist of lower case letters and/or spaces.
+The input string will only consist of lowercase letters and/or spaces.

 👣 Steps:

 - set up aeiou regex
 - check for match
-- if true, return length, otherwise return 0
+- if true, return length, otherwise, return 0

 ```js
 function getCount(str) {